NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsF.clean.rst

 This command switches Fill mode on and off.
-If the Fill mode is on (after FILL 1), all points in the given window channel (default #1) that have the same vertical co-ordinate are connected by a line in the current ink colour so that only non-reentrant figures can be filled correctly.
+If the Fill mode is on (after FILL 1), all points in the given window channel (default #1) that have the same vertical co-ordinate are connected by a line in the current ink colour so that only non re-entrant figures can be filled correctly.
 This means that figures must only contain two points on each horizontal row of pixels.
 The fill mode is de-activated by FILL 0.